bzeiss/midi2mqtt/README.md

 - Creating custom control surfaces with MIDI controllers
 - Monitoring MIDI events for automation triggers

+## Binaries
+There currently are pre-release binaries available for windows-amd64 and linux-amd64.
+These are updated each time something is comitted/merged into main, so these are not stable releases yet, but you are welcome to test them.
+MacOS builds may or may not follow.
+Due to the use of rtmidi, cross-compilation isn't easily possible and I currently don't have a mac available.

 ## Usage

 The tool is controlled through command-line parameters and a configuration file: